-How To Say No To Others: The Only Guide You’ll Ever Need
+How To Say No To Others: Your Ultimate Guide

 Do you have difficulty saying no to other people?
 Do you know how to say no to others?

 I’ll admit it – I don’t like to say no. Whenever someone has a request, I’ll say yes where I can help it.
 Part of this is because I don’t like to leave people in the lurch.
 The other part comes from not wanting to disappoint others.
-And yet another part of me also feels saying no possibly means burning bridges with others, and I don’t want to jeopardize my relationships with them.
+And yet another part of me feels that saying no would possibly mean burning bridges with others, and I don’t want to jeopardize my relationship with them.

-Hence, I say yes where I can, and say no as less often as possible.
+Hence, I say yes whenever I can, and say no as less often as possible.

 Realities of NOT Saying No